-A request for review is considered to be received by the EB as of the date it has been received by the secretariat, and not be considered if it is received after 17:00 GMT of the last day of the 8 week period after the receipt of the request for registration.
+and the second A review shall be A request for review shall A request for review is considered to be related to issues include the form "CDM received by the EB as of the date it has associated with Project Activity been received by the secretariat, and not the validation Registration Review" (F- be considered if it is received after 17:00 requirements.
+A CDM-RR) and provide GMT of the last day of the 8 week period request for review reasons, including any after the receipt of the request for shall be specific supporting documentation. registration. in this regard. ^ ·